Model-Dowser: Data-Free Importance Probing to Mitigate Catastrophic Forgetting in Multimodal Large Language Models¶

 Loss & Training¶

-Downstream tasks use standard instruction tuning loss, with gradients multiplied by the mask.
-The probing stage requires no loss—only forward/backward passes to collect activations and Jacobian L2 norms.
-For NVILA-Lite 2B, \(\rho=0.1\) and the last 20 decoder layers are fine-tuned; LLaVA 1.5 7B experiments similarly keep \(\rho\) small, emphasizing "minimal updates, maximal retention."
+Standard instruction tuning loss is used for downstream tasks, with gradients multiplied by the mask.
+The probing phase requires no loss, using only forward and backward passes to collect activations and Jacobian L2 norms.
+NVILA-Lite 2B was tested with \(\rho=0.1\) and the last 20 decoder layers fine-tuned; LLaVA 1.5 7B experiments similarly kept \(\rho\) small, emphasizing "sparse updates for stable retention."

 Key Experimental Results¶